 While burglary is technically a theft charge, it is even more serious because of the trespassing element that is involved.
 According to Texas law, when someone enters a home or any part of a building that is not open to the public with the intent of committing a theft, assault, or felony, or when that person remains concealed inside the building with the intent of doing so, a burglary is the intention.

 Being convicted of burglary means that person could face up to two years in jail and be fined up to $10,000.
 If, however, the crime was committed in someone’s home, the burglar could face up to 20 years in prison.
 If property such as a coin-operated machine was the target of the burglary, penalties still apply.
 While this is considered a misdemeanor and may carry no more than one year in jail, you may also face a stiff fine of up to $4,000.
-As you can see, the state of Texas takes this very seriously, and calls these second degree felony charges.
+As you can see, the state of Texas takes this very seriously and calls these second-degree felony charges.
 Once jail time and probation occur, you may reach a point when an order of non-disclosure is possible and you can speak with us regarding the procedure.

 Houston Vehicle Burglary Attorney